TITLE Assistant Director of Facilities Management, Maintenance

 MAJOR ADMINISTRATOR Associate Vice President for Administrative Services

 The Assistant Director of Facilities Management, Maintenance administers and directs programs which ensure that all University facilities are structurally sound, operationally efficient, well-maintained, and safe.
 This position develops long range plans for upgrading or replacing electrical, mechanical, plumbing, and fire protection systems, upgrading or replacing utility infrastructure, including utility tunnels, repairing or replacing building roofs, maintaining the building exterior envelope, and maintaining or replacing interior finishes.
 The Assistant Director of Facilities Management, Maintenance establishes priorities for scheduled maintenance services and operations, administers preventive maintenance programs for all facilities, and supervises the performance of emergency and routine maintenance on campus facilities.
 Responsibilities include enforcement of federal regulations governing environmental protection, hazardous waste disposal, and the use of chemical substances and materials.
 The Assistant Director of Facilities Management, Maintenance develops constructive relationships with clients, coworkers, supervisors, and peers and presents the goals, objectives, and service philosophy of Facilities Management to the campus community.
 This position works as a team member with other Assistant Directors in Facilities Management and promotes a team mentality across all units with in Facilities Maintenance to develop, support, and implement the goals and objectives of Facilities Management.
 The Assistant Director of Facilities Management, Maintenance provides personnel management for facilities personnel.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Skills: Supervisory skills, particularly the ability to instruct others, are required.
 Demonstrated ability to manage and motivate a team of technical tradespersons and supervisors is required.
-Management and administrative skills, particularly the ability to analyze, organize and delegate, are required.
+Management and administrative skills, particularly the ability to develop and manage a budget, as well as, analyze, organize, plan, and delegate, are required.
 Exceptional customer service and interpersonal skills, as well as verbal and written communication skills, are required.
 Computer literacy is required.
 Familiarity with Building Management Systems (BMS) and Computer Management Systems (CMMS) is required.
 Familiarity with methods, practices, and procedures related to sustainability is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.